flussig/dacdoc/README.md

 List of parameters:
 * `id` - unique ID for the given DACDOC fragment.
 Useful when complex checks are defined, so this test can be part of this complex check.
 * `test` - name of the check defining what check should be used.
 If no test value is given, then DacDoc will assume that this is simple url test.
-Custom check names are defined with `com.github.flussig.check.CheckMetadata` annotation (see below).
+Custom check names are defined with `com.github.flussig.dacdoc.check.CheckMetadata` annotation (see below).
 * `ids` - list of check ids participating in complex check

 ## Custom checks
 To build custom check one needs to:
 * specify class for making a custom check.
 Class can be specified under standard Maven code path: `src/main/java/...` or `src/test/java/...`.
 DacDoc is relying on standard Maven conventions of source and target folder locations within your project.
-* a class for custom check must extend the base check class: `com.github.flussig.check.Check` or - if this is a check that should run once and cache its result - `com.github.flussig.check.SingleExecutionCheck`
+* a class for custom check must extend the base check class: `com.github.flussig.dacdoc.check.Check` or - if this is a check that should run once and cache its result - `com.github.flussig.dacdoc.check.SingleExecutionCheck`
 * a class for custom check must specify a constructor accepting `(String argument, File file)`.
 This constructor should call the constructor of a super class with same signature.

   `argument` will be assigned to a protected field `argument` that has a value of tested text fragment.

   `file` will be assigned to a protected field `file` that will represent currently tested markdown file.
 * a class for custom check must override a method `execute` in case you extend `Check` class OR method `performCheck` extend in case you extend `SingleExecutionCheck`.
-* a class for custom check can be added a `com.github.flussig.check.CheckMetadata` annotation where one can specify ID that this test is registered with.
+* a class for custom check can be added a `com.github.flussig.dacdoc.check.CheckMetadata` annotation where one can specify ID that this test is registered with.
   In case this annotation is not provided - a class name will be used as test ID.

 ## Check results